petercpark/The_Uni/README.md

 ![alt text](https://github.com/petercpark/unisplit_orthosteno/blob/main/Screenshots/3d-printed-keycaps.jpg?raw=true)

 ## Soldering
-All you have to solder are the switches, if you get the assembled version, I will do this for you.
+All you have to solder are the switches and pro micro if you just get the pcb.
+If you buy the assembled version, I will do this for you so you won't have to solder.